Head Injury in Children

 - Being watched for a period of time for problems

 In some cases, a child may need to stay in the hospital.
-He or she may be watched more closely for problems.
+They may be watched more closely for problems.
 A child may also need:

-- Medicine to cause him or her to relax or sleep (sedation)
+- Medicine to cause them to relax or sleep (sedation)

 - Help with breathing from a breathing machine (mechanical ventilator or respirator)